 Not unlike car seats, booster seats have very specific height and weight requirements that must be followed to ensure the proper safety of the child who is riding in the vehicle.

-Safety regulations suggest that all children, regardless of age, should ride in booster seat.
+Safety regulations suggest that all children, regardless of age, should ride in the booster seat.

 New Mexico booster seat laws require:

 - All children ages seven to 12 must ride in a booster seat until they fit properly into a seat belt restraint.